 How to Make Baked Goat Cheese Pasta

-- Transfer pasta to baking pan and sprinkle with some freshly grated parmesan cheese.
+Transfer pasta and sauce into baking pan and top with extra crumbled goat's cheese.

-- Cover and bake for 15 minutes, then uncover and bake for another 10-15 minutes until pasta is bubbly and slightly browned at the top.
+Cover and bake for 15 minutes, then uncover, and bake for another 10-15 minutes.

 Tubular pasta, such as rigatoni, ziti, or penne pair perfectly with the creamy tomato goat cheese sauce in this recipe.

 Yes.
 You can cook ground beef, sausage, bacon or pancetta after sauteeing onions for a meaty pasta sauce.

 This dish can be frozen for up to 2 months in a freezer-safe container.
 Thaw the pasta and warm in a microwave before serving.

 - 450 g uncooked dry pasta penne, rigatoni, or ziti (16 oz)